 Try to take care of your physical and mental health as best you can.
-Obviously options for a healthy diet and exercise are limited but if you can, get ashore for a walk and buy yourself some decent food.
+Obviously options for a healthy diet and exercise are limited on board but if you can, get ashore for a walk and buy yourself some decent food.
 Even a short walk ashore can raise the heart rate, help you to feel a little better, and remind you that there is more to life than what you are experiencing on board.

 Don’t forget your value.
 If you are being bullied or abused and you are a long way from the people that love you, it can easily eat away at your confidence and self-esteem.
 Make a list of your strengths.